Voting for President in America: History is Trying to Tell Us Something

 Nixon was famous for being an anti-Communist, a conservative and, among those who were in the know, an anti-Semite.
 But as president he surprised the world by going to China and ending the cold war between the U.S. and China.

-He also was arguably the most liberal president of that century: he initiated Affirmative Action, strongly supported Head Start and similar “war on poverty” programs, and even considered having the government provide a guaranteed minimum wage.
+He also was arguably the most liberal president of that century: he initiated Affirmative Action, strongly supported Head Start and similar “war on poverty” programs, and even considered having the government provide a guaranteed minimum income.
 And Nixon was as staunch a supporter of Israel as any other American president.

 * Jimmy Carter was famous for being a liberal and a humanitarian.
 He campaigned on a pledge to make government “competent and compassionate.”
 But what did he do after being elected president in 1977?
 Carter increased military aid to Indonesia’s President Suharto who used it to occupy East Timor and to kill 200,000 East Timorese.
 Carter also backed Ferdinand Marcos of the Philippines and the Shah of Iran, both notoriously anti-democratic and brutal rulers.
 Carter similarly backed the murderous Somoza regime in Nicaragua and had the U.S. Army School of the Americas train 250 Salvadoran officers and non-coms for El Salvador's brutal and violently repressive military that blew up every union meeting place and opposition newspaper as it killed opposition leaders.